wliandev/AnimationAnteatersSite/pages/info.md

   image_fullwidth: OBjxHmN.png

 ---
 Animation Anteaters is designed to teach artists of all levels the principles of animation.
 The goal of this club is to produce animated shorts and experience a production pipeline.
 If you are interested in storyboarding, character design, visual development and layout, or animation in general, consider joining us!
+There is no club fee.

 ## What We Do